 Several factors and tactics can influence the success of your emotional marketing strategy:

 Pictures can be easier to understand and recall and more powerful than words.
 But what if you don’t have the time or budget to host a professional photo shoot?
-While authentic imagery is always best, if you need a high-quality picture of a specific scenario that just isn’t coming together in real life, artificial intelligence (AI) can help.
+While authentic imagery is always best in senior living advertising, if you need a high-quality picture of a specific scenario that just isn’t coming together in real life, artificial intelligence (AI) can help.
 Brands like Shutterstock now offer AI-powered image generators that allow you to dream up nearly anything and generate an image to match—just make sure to give it a few test runs to make sure you get the best results.
+However, please be aware that there are limitations and potential copyright issues that come along with using AI-generated images.

 A whole field has grown around color psychology: the study of how color affects human behavior for a reason.
 That’s because researchers have found that color and emotion are closely connected.
 Use colors that reflect the sentiment you are trying to evoke.
 For instance, blue is non-threatening, conservative and traditional, while green conveys prosperity, health and optimism.